Calibrated Mechanism Design: Omitted proofs from

 If the agent truthfully reports her type, then the occupation measure induces outcome distribution \outcome.
 Hence, under truthtelling, the agent's payoff is:

-where (i) $\bsplit_\rmech$ is the belief distribution induced by the information structure \excdf, and (ii) the first equality is by definition of the occupation measure, the second is the definition that \outcome\ is implemented by the two-stage mechanism, the third follows from incentive compatibility and individual rationality of \allocr, and the fourth is definitional.\footnote{By definition of \excdf, $\rmech(\cdot|\cdot,\state,\cor)$ is constant on the support of $\excdf(\state,\cor)$, so we could take \rmech\ outside in the last line.}
+where (i) $\bsplit_\rmech$ is the belief distribution induced by the information structure \excdf, and (ii) the first equality is by definition of the occupation measure, the second is the definition that \outcome\ is implemented by the two-stage mechanism, the third follows from incentive compatibility and individual rationality of \allocr, and the fourth is definitional.

-Moreover, the payoff in the last line of \autoref{eq:truth-pay} coincides with the payoff the agent obtains by using the ``learning'' strategy in \autoref{lemma:adequate-learning}, which first extracts all the mechanism can teach her about the state and then uses that information to optimize over her participation and reporting strategies.
+Moreover, the payoff in the last line of \autoref{eq:truth-pay} is the payoff the agent obtains by using the ``learning'' strategy in \autoref{lemma:adequate-learning}, which first extracts all the mechanism can teach her about the state and then uses that information to optimize over her participation and reporting strategies.
 It follows that truthtelling (and participation) are optimal and \outcome\ is implemented by repeated mechanism \rmech.